ricardovm91/pyshiny/README.md

 #### 1. Create an image from the Dockerfile

-In the Dockerfile you'll find that we're using https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/ image and we're adding two dependencies:
+In the Dockerfile you'll find that we're starting from a basic Python image and we're adding dependencies:

+* `Flask` for route management
+* `gunicorn` for our web server
 * `psycopg2` for PostgreSQL
 * `pandas` for data wrangling